bochk44/DnDCharacterCreator/README.md

 Basic Groundrules:
 ---

-* If you aren't sure if we want to commit to the edit you've made, **push it to a branch**
+* If you aren't sure if we want to commit to the edit you've made, **make a branch**
-* If you want to test interactions in GitHub, use index.html or make a new file
+* If you want to test interactions in GitHub, just make a new file

 (if you think of your own, feel free to add to the list)